Wednesday, August 8, 2018

 CG Setting

-During the research of the alternative camera Insta360 Go, it was discovered that moving CG forward stabilized the diving, as seen here.
-When using the alternative Runcam Hybrid2, which weighs the same as Insta360 but distributes weight rearward 6cm on the recording board that weighs 5.4g and without the 3.5g custom bracket and without the 2-gram Caddx Ant camera, and with the 49-gram, 450mah, battery front close to the battery cavity front edge, the dive swung as shown in videos here.
+During the pre-prototype build with the substitute camera Insta360 Go, it was discovered that moving CG forward stabilized the diving, as seen here.
+When using the substitute Runcam Hybrid2, which weighs the same as Insta360 but distributes weight rearward 6cm on the recording board that weighs 5.4g and without the 3.5g custom bracket and without the 2-gram Caddx Ant camera, and with the 49-gram, 450mah, battery front close to the battery cavity front edge, the dive swung as shown in videos here.

 What's worse is that the loss of head-down torque disrupts the level travel pitch holding, as shown in the following videos.

-For the alternative Runcam Hybrid2, the solution is to modify the 450mah battery with double-sided mounting tape and Velcro to protrude 2-3cm (about 1.5-2.5cm in the horizontal component).
+For the substitute Runcam Hybrid2, the solution is to modify the 450mah battery with double-sided mounting tape and Velcro to protrude 2-3cm (about 1.5-2.5cm in the horizontal component).

 So, the actual head-down torque is